todogroup/osposurvey/2020/questions.md

 * FOSSology
 * OpenChain
 * Software Package Data Exchange (SPDX)
+* We utilize a homegrown or ad hoc methodology for open source compliance
+* We do not utilize or participate in any methodology or initiative
 * Other (please specify)

 42. Which of the following software scanning and software composition analysis tools does your organization use?